Nicholson Street: History

 Nicholson Street was built in 1854 to provide a road from Melbourne to the stone quarries of Brunswick East.
 It initially ended at Brunswick Road.
 Residents to the north of Brunswick Road had to travel west to Sydney Road in order to travel into Melbourne, adding several miles to the journey.
 These residents began a public campaign to have Nicholson Street extended to the north.
 Two land owners sold their land at inflated prices in order for the extension to go ahead, which happened in 1868.

-The section of Nicholson Street between Spring Street and Victoria Parade was originally known as Evelyn Street.
+Nicholson Street has been known by several names.
+It was originally known as West Government Road.
+Also, one section of Nicholson Street between Spring Street and Victoria Parade was originally known as Evelyn Street.

 In 2013, Public Transport Victoria proposed changed traffic conditions to much of the street by enforcing dedicated tram lanes along the length of Route 96, which would result in the removal of all on-street parking in favour of through traffic lanes and less delays for trams.